 The Church Boutique Hotel Hanoi

 We’d hardly stopped when two doormen in livery greeted us with huge smiles.
-I must be getting old as I’ve never been presented with an elbow to escort me safely from one pavement to another.
-He can thank his lucky stars he didn’t give me a pat on said hand, mind!
-It was comforting as the narrow street was swarming with scooters, motorbikes, motor cars, pedestrians and carts.
+I must be getting old, as I’ve never been escorted by an elbow to safely cross from one pavement to another.
+He can thank his lucky stars he didn’t pat me on that hand, mind!
+It was comforting to see the narrow street swarming with scooters, motorbikes, motorcars, pedestrians, and carts.

-I almost swooned when the large glass doors swung open and I floated in on a cloud of white with a cool gentle breeze!
-The staff all rushed forward to offer us seats and refreshments.
+I almost swooned as the large glass doors swung open, and I floated in on a cloud of white, carried by a cool, gentle breeze!
+The staff rushed forward to offer us seats and refreshments.
 We flopped down, soaked to the bone.
-The deliciously cold limeade was like nectar from the gods.
+The deliciously cold limeade tasted like nectar from the gods.

-A newly renovated establishment tastefully decorated.
-Our suite was spacious, well appointed, the balcony was adequate with two chairs and a small cocktail table.
-Upon our arrival we were presented with a fruit basket and bottled water.
-All rooms have a stocked refrigerator.
-The shower room was large with a good sized modern shower and ticked all the boxes in my books.
+A newly renovated establishment, tastefully decorated.
+Our suite was spacious and well-appointed, and the balcony was adequate, with two chairs and a small cocktail table.
+Upon our arrival, we were presented with a fruit basket and bottled water.
+All rooms have stocked refrigerators.
+The shower room was large, with a modern, good-sized shower, and ticked all the boxes in my book.

-Tip: if you should book a room in a Vietnamese city do insist on a window, or garden view or a room with a view.
-Because of the “building restrictions” one may find oneself in a room without a window or a very poor view.
+Tip: If you book a room in a Vietnamese city, insist on a window, a garden view, or a room with a view.
+Because of the “building restrictions,” one may find oneself in a room without a window or with a very poor view.

-I almost forgot to mention the free Wi-Fi, everywhere you go in Hanoi Wi-Fi's available, just ask!
+I almost forgot to mention the free Wi-Fi.
+It's available everywhere you go in Hanoi.
+Ask!

 Cảm ơn bạn đã làm cho chúng tôi cảm thấy như gia đình